 FMT_LIM.2/Loader Limited availability - Loader Hierarchical to: No other components.
-FMT_LIM.2.1/Loader The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: The TSF prevents deploying the Loader functionality after locking the chip to Flash booting mode .
+FMT_LIM.2.1/Loader The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: The TSF prevents deploying the Loader functionality after locking the chip to FLASH booting mode.
 Dependencies: FMT_LIM.1 Limited capabilities.

-The TOE Functional Requirement "Trusted path (FTP\TRP.1)" is specified as follows.
+The TOE Functional Requirement "Inter-TSF trusted channel (FTP\ITC.1)" is specified as follows.

-FTP_TRP.1 Trusted path Hierarchical to: No other components.
+FTP_ITC.1 Inter-TSF trusted channel Hierarchical to: No other components.
+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and the authorized user for using the Bootloader that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP_ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted channel.
+FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for deploying Loader mutual Authentication and establishment of session keys .
 Dependencies: No dependencies.
-FTP_TRP.1.1 The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification .
-FTP_TRP.1.2 The TSF shall permit the TSF or local users to initiate communication via the trusted path.
-FTP_TRP.1.3 The TSF shall require the use of the trusted path for initial user authentication .